mstuefer/CarND-Vehicle-Detection/Writeup.md

 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the starting image, the heatmap, and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here the test-frame and the corresponding heatmap:

-![alt text][image6]
+![original][image8]
+![heatmap][image9]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes drawn on the test-frame:
-![alt text][image7]
+![finally][image10]

 ---